 her soul overflowed into her outward actions and lifestyle.
 It is a paradox

 that when the woman abases herself she is exalted by the Lord.
-It is Christ who,

 more than anyone, recognizes his mother’s great and hidden dignity, and who